itsayushagrawal/RockPaperScissors/README.md

 # 🚀 My First Kotlin Project: Rock-Paper-Scissors Game 🎮

-Welcome to the epic world of Rock-Paper-Scissors in Kotlin! 🪨📄✂️
+You may notice a lot of useless stuff, it is just because i created this project in AndroidStudio Welcome to the epic world of Rock-Paper-Scissors in Kotlin! 🪨📄✂️

 ## How the Game Works